gatewayd-io/docs/pages/03-using-plugins/01-plugins.md

 ## Metrics merger

 Plugins can choose to expose Prometheus metrics, either separately or together with GatewayD.
-If a plugin exposes metrics over [Unix Domain Socket](https://en.wikipedia.org/wiki/Unix_domain_socket), they are collected, relabeled and merged with GatewayD's metrics and exposed on the [`https://localhost:2112/metrics`](`https://localhost:2112/metrics`) endpoint.
+If a plugin exposes metrics over [Unix Domain Socket](https://en.wikipedia.org/wiki/Unix_domain_socket), they are collected, relabeled and merged with metrics of GatewayD and exposed on the [`https://localhost:2112/metrics`](`https://localhost:2112/metrics`) endpoint.
 The metrics merger is configurable in the [general configuration](../02-using-gatewayd/01-configuration/02-plugins-configuration/01-general-configurations.md) of the plugins configuration file.
 If the metrics merger is disabled, the metrics won't be merged.

-If a plugin developer chooses to expose metrics over HTTP, they can be scraped by Prometheus, but they won't be merged with GatewayD's metrics.
+If a plugin developer chooses to expose metrics over HTTP, they can be scraped by Prometheus, but they won't be merged with metrics of GatewayD.

 ## Command-line arguments